r-a-h-u-l2325/social_engineering_report.md/README.md

 Case Studies of Pretexting Attacks

 1) Hewlett-Packard (HP) Boardroom Pretexting Scandal(2006)
-In 2006, Hewlett-Packard (HP), one of the world’s largest tech companies, became embroiled in a corporate espionage scandal.
-The company was investigating media leaks from boardroom meetings.HP hired external investigators to identify the source of leaks to journalists.These investigators used pretexting to obtain phone records of board members, HP employees, and journalists.Investigators impersonated the individuals and contacted telecom providers pretending to be them, using publicly available personal data (like social security numbers or birth dates) to bypass identity checks.The phone companies, deceived by these false identities, gave out detailed phone logs.
+Hewlett-Packard (HP), a global technology firm, was involved in a scandal of corporate espionage in 2006.
+The firm was probing media leaks during boardroom meetings.HP hired outside investigators to trace the source of leaks to the media.These investigators employed pretexting to get phone records of journalists, HP staff, and board members.Investigators posed as the individuals and called telecom providers posing as them, employing public information about personal details (such as social security numbers or birth dates) to beat identity checks.The telecom companies, tricked by these fake identities, provided extensive phone logs.

 Impact:-The scandal became public after media exposure and drew widespread criticism.
         U.S. Congressional hearings were held, and lawsuits were filed.HP’s Chairwoman, Patricia Dunn,resigned.